UzbekistanOfficial Name: Republic of Uzbekistan

 Special Circumstances: Travelers to Uzbekistan are subject to frequent document inspections.
 Therefore, U.S. citizens are strongly encouraged to carry their U.S. passports with their Uzbek visas, or certified copies, with them at all times.

-Medical Care: Medical care in Uzbekistan is below Western standards, with severe shortages of basic medical supplies, including disposable needles, anesthetics, and antibiotics.
+Medical Care: Medical care in Uzbekistan is below Western standards, with shortages of basic medical supplies, including disposable needles, anesthetics, and antibiotics.
 A large percentage of medication sold in local pharmacies is known to be counterfeit.
 Elderly travelers and those with pre-existing health problems may be at particular risk due to inadequate medical facilities.
 Most resident U.S. citizens travel to North America or Western Europe for their medical needs.
 U.S. Embassy Tashkent’s Consular Section maintains a list of medical contacts on the Embassy website.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.